Canada Visitor Visa

 In applying for restoration of status, you’ll be required to:

-- Pay restoration fee: The application to restore your status as a temporary resident costs CAD$200.
-If you’re also applying for a work or study permit, you’ll pay the corresponding permit fees in addition to the CAD$200.
+- Pay restoration fee: The application to restore your status as a temporary resident costs CAN$229.
+If you also apply for a work or study permit, you’ll pay the corresponding permit fees and the CAN$229.

 - Provide the following details: